awsdocs/amazon-mwaa-user-guide/doc_source/samples-virtualenv.md

 1. Copy the contents of the following code sample and save locally as `virtual_python_plugin.py`\.

    ```
+   """
+   Copyright Amazon.com, Inc. or its affiliates.
+All Rights Reserved.

+   Permission is hereby granted, free of charge, to any person obtaining a copy of
+   this software and associated documentation files (the "Software"), to deal in
+   the Software without restriction, including without limitation the rights to
+   use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of
+   the Software, and to permit persons to whom the Software is furnished to do so.

+   THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+   IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS
+   FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR
+   COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER
+   IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN
+   CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+   """
    from airflow.plugins_manager import AirflowPlugin
    import airflow.utils.python_virtualenv
    from typing import List